Nightmare Ned: Plot

 10-year-old Ned Needlemeyer (Courtland Mead) arrives home after school and discovers that he has his home to himself, with his parents and baby sister away for the evening.
 After eating a large amount of junk food and playing video games, he hears a thunderstorm begin to brew.
 The power goes out, and he decides to go to bed; on his way to his bedroom, what appear to be five "shadow creatures" inhibit his bed's quilt.
 While sleeping, Ned envisions an enormous pair of hands dragging him into a universe of nightmares linked together by a giant quilt.
 He must successfully trek through five nightmare worlds, each with a unique theme and cast of characters based on one of his fears, in order to overcome them.

-In the game's "bad" ending, Ned wakes up still afraid and runs out of his bedroom, while the voices of the shadow creatures, heard coming from behind a closet door, lament and argue about their failure to catch him.
+In the game's "bad" ending, Ned wakes up the next morning and is greeted by his mother, but he is still afraid and runs out of his bedroom, while the voices of the shadow creatures, heard coming from behind a closet door, lament and argue about their failure to catch him.
 In the "good" ending, the true, harmless identities of the shadow creatures rally at the quilt to help Ned stop the being that brought him into the nightmare universe: a giant, monstrous Ned.
-As Ned attacks his monster self, he changes it into a normal copy of himself, then rips open a portal in the quilt and falls back into his own bed, waking up with his fears conquered.
+As Ned attacks his monster self, he changes it into a normal copy of himself, then rips open a portal in the quilt and falls back into his own bed, waking up with his fears conquered and greeted by both of his parents.
 The shadow creatures are heard wondering what to do now that Ned no longer fears them.